romainaugier/venom/README.md

  - For Loops with range

 The long-term goal is to cover more and more Python features, incrementally, until it becomes a fully working optimizing compiler, along specialized libraries, especially for maths, statistics, and computationally-demanding tasks.

+No dependencies are required and everything is written from scratch in pure Python.